 - A meat fork or other kitchen tool to hold the brisket in place.
 But this is optional; if you have good gloves and a firm working surface, holding it with one hand should suffice.
 As demonstrated by Aaron, using your hands will give you a better feel for the texture and doneness of the meat and help you locate the dividing line between point and flat.

 - A rested brisket wrapped to hold in its juices, optimally until it’s time to slice and then eat

-When cutting, you’ll want to preserve the crunchiness of the BBQ bark, to avoid tearing it and the meat.
+When cutting, you’ll want to preserve the crunchiness of the bark on brisket, while avoiding tearing it and the meat.